Reduced Unqualified Applications by 40% Without Reducing Lead Capture

 Dohzy is a fintech company focused on providing financial services for the African diaspora in Canada.

-Redesigned the onboarding experience to reduce unqualified applications, lower manual review workload, and set clearer expectations for new immigrants applying for short-term loans.
+Onboarding experience needed a redesign to reduce unqualified applications, lower manual review workload, and set clearer expectations for new immigrants applying for short-term loans.

 My role